Adult-Gerontology Primary Care Nurse Practitioner

 Do I have to be a nurse to enter the specialty?

-No. You can enter this specialty if you have a bachelor’s degree or higher in a field other than nursing by completing a one year full-time baccalaureate equivalent program (PreSpecialty Year), and then progressing to the Adult-Gerontology Primary Care Nurse Practitioner specialty.
-If you have an ASN, you complete a two semester baccalaureate equivalent sequence of courses and then progress to this specialty which takes three additional semesters.
+No. You can enter this specialty if you have a bachelor’s degree or higher in a field other than nursing by completing a one year full-time baccalaureate equivalent program (PreSpecialty Year - Clinical Experiences), and then progressing to the Adult-Gerontology Primary Care Nurse Practitioner specialty.
 If you have a BSN or MSN you enter directly into the specialty course work.
 All students, regardless of entry type, graduate with a MSN or post-master’s certificate.

 How many students are accepted into this specialty each year?